teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-helen-mode/xbdghk-letter-to-helen-languages.md

-│ you can use french when french serves best, italian when italian opens the   │ │ door you need. fluency means having options, not rigid commitment to one.    │ │                                                                              │ │ same with these programming languages. some days i need babashka's maturity  │ │ and ecosystem. other days i need ketos' minimalism and rust compatibility.   │ │ learning both means i never force the wrong tool onto the wrong problem. i   │ │ can let each serve where it shines. no attachment. no dogma. just practical  │ │ wisdom choosing the right tool for each specific context.                    │
+│ you can use french when french serves best, italian when italian opens the   │ │ door you need. fluency means having options, not rigid commitment to one.    │ │                                                                              │ │ same with these programming languages. some days i need steel's maturity  │ │ and ecosystem. other days i need steel' minimalism and rust compatibility.   │ │ learning both means i never force the wrong tool onto the wrong problem. i   │ │ can let each serve where it shines. no attachment. no dogma. just practical  │ │ wisdom choosing the right tool for each specific context.                    │